Leadership, the Downfall, and the Resurgence of the Washington Football Team

 LACK OF INTEGRITY

-Snyder’s tenure as owner of the Washington Football Team has been riddled with scandals and poor judgement.
-One such scandal involves ongoing allegations of sexual harassment by the team’s cheerleaders going back years and involving the team owner himself.
-Past and former cheerleaders have shared consistent stories and testimony of blatant exploitation and abuse.
+Snyder’s tenure as owner of the Washington Football Team was riddled with scandals and poor judgement.
+One such scandal involved ongoing allegations of sexual harassment by the team’s cheerleaders going back years and involving the team owner himself.
+Past and former cheerleaders shared consistent stories and testimony of blatant exploitation and abuse.
 Washington’s response?
 Dismissive and unsympathetic.

 The Redskins cheerleader program is one of the NFLs premier teams in participation, professionalism, and community service.
 Each Redskin cheerleader is contractually protected to ensure a safe and constructive environment.
 The work our cheerleaders do in our community, visiting our troops abroad, and supporting our team on the field is something the Redskins organization and our fans take great pride in.

-This is in addition to a 2020 report in which 15 female employees of the organization alleged sexual harassment by team staff going back 18 years.
+This was in addition to a 2020 report in which 15 female employees of the organization alleged sexual harassment by team staff going back 18 years.

 LACK OF ACCOUNTABILITY

-Over the last few years, Redskins players have experienced a disproportionate number of injuries.
-Trying to explain them away as bad luck, organizational leadership has said and done nothing to try and understand why this may be happening.
-It is speculated that Pro Bowl holdout Trent Williams’ main reason for not playing the 2019 season was his dissatisfaction with the team’s medical staff.
+Toward the end of Snyder’s tenure, Redskins players experienced a disproportionate number of injuries.
+Trying to explain them away as bad luck, organizational leadership said and did nothing to try and understand why this was happening.
+It was speculated that Pro Bowl holdout Trent Williams’ main reason for not playing the 2019 season was his dissatisfaction with the team’s medical staff.
 Despite this, the Redskins did not appear to do anything about it.
 They continued to try and appease its base by assuring it that their star player would return, a move that nobody actually believed and one that ultimately did not end up happening.

-Despite the many organizational issues and problems over the years, you will never hear from Washington’s ownership that they take responsibility for any of it.
+Despite the many organizational issues and problems over the years, you never heard Washington’s ownership accept any responsibility for any of it.
 Not the losses or the declining attendance or the increasingly vocal public disapproval.
-In fact, you will barely hear from ownership at all.
-Though visible, owner Dan Snyder largely refrains from talking with media, and instead, speaks through his staff, equally distrusted and disliked.
+In fact, you will barely heard from ownership at all.
+Though visible, owner Dan Snyder largely refrained from talking with media, and instead, spoke through his staff, equally distrusted and disliked.

-Everyone outside of the team’s leadership seems to identify the team’s leadership as the source of the problem.
+Everyone outside of the team’s leadership seemed to identify the team’s leadership as the source of the problem.
 When Gruden was fired, sports pundits across the country posted articles and shared opinions on social media that leadership was to blame, and that, in one such case, Snyder should fire himself.
-Many were quick to point out what we already know to be true- that until leadership changes, nothing else in the organization can change.
+Many were quick to point out what we already knew to be true- that until leadership changes, nothing else in the organization can change.
 This is as true in Landover, Maryland as it is anywhere.
 As ESPN anchor and lifelong Redskins fan Scott van Pelt so powerfully stated, As long as the song remains the same at the top, what’s ever going to be different?”
-The song may finally be changing…

 __________________________________________________________

 Organizations fail based on several factors, one of the most salient of which is leadership.
 If poor leadership is the problem, nothing but stronger leadership can fix it.
-Unfortunately, it is rare for poor leadership to have the insight, willingness, and humility to invest in bettering themselves.
-Instead, poor leadership tends to stay in power until they are eventually removed or run their businesses into the ground, but in a system like the NFL, owners can stay owners for as long as they choose.
-And, I’m sorry to point out to however many Washington fans that remain, Daniel Snyder is still only in his 50s…
+Unfortunately, it is rare for poor leaders to have the insight, willingness, and humility to invest in bettering themselves.
+Instead, poor leaders tends to stay in power until they are eventually removed or run their businesses into the ground.

 Some other posts you may like